laher/toasties-galore/PITCHME.md

 ---

-# What is this, "Continuous Deployment"?
+@title[What is this, "Continuous Deployment"?]

 _For_the_purposes_of_this_talk_..._

 Continuous Deployment is a release strategy: any mainline change that passes testing, is automatically released into production.

+Note:

 : Contiuous Deployment will automatically put your working software in front of users.
 : Yes, that means a push or merge to master.